by Santorini Dave • Updated: May 31, 2019

 Explore the Marina Bay Sands

 Dominating Singapore’s skyline ever since it was built, the eye-catching Marina Bay Sands, designed by Israeli-Canadian architect Moshe Safdie, is a massive hotel complex and one of the city’s most popular attractions and a destination in itself.
 Visitors can shop at the designer stores of the ritzy mall beneath the hotel, dine in the mall’s many restaurants (several of them Michelin-starred), catch a popular musical at the MasterCard Theatre and check out cutting-edge temporary exhibitions (from Annie Leibovitz photography to the demise of The Titanic) at the waterfront ArtScience Museum that looks like a giant lotus flower.
 One of the most popular attractions (though not if you get vertigo!) involves zooming up to the cantilevered SkyPark at the top of the hotel –the dramatic overhang high above Marina Bay.
 Beside the infinity pool (for overnight guests only), the hotel offers an excellent restaurant and bar.
 The Observation Deck gives you incredible views of the city, particularly in the evenings, when Singapore’s skyline lights up.
-Evenings are also an excellent time to be out by the water’s edge, where the hotel stages Wonder Full, a (free) nightly 13-minute sound-and-light extravaganza that transforms the Bay into a spectacle of dancing, color-changing fountains, with the water acting as a screen for projected images.
+Evenings are also an excellent time to be out by the water’s edge, where the hotel stages Spectra, a free nightly 15-minute sound-and-light extravaganza that transforms the Bay into a spectacle of dancing, color-changing fountains, with the water acting as a screen for projected images.

 Nearest transport: Bayfront MRT.